Quantum Magnetism in Minerals: Quantum spin chains

-phase diagrams, the spiral phase I is nearly isotropic with respect to the field direction.
+Most recently, Y.~Feng \textit{et al.} \cite{FengPovarov18} also in\-ves\-ti\-gated the phase diagram of linarite in tilted magnetic fields applied at an arbitrary angle to the chain axis.
+According to their orientational phase diagrams, the spiral phase I is nearly isotropic with respect to the field direction.
 The high-field SDW phase V is also robust against deviations of the field directions away from the $b$ axis.
 However, the N\'eel phase IV is destabilized at moderate deflection angles, giving way to a new conical phase that exists in magnetic fields applied perpendicular to the chains.

 Recent INS measurements of spin dynamics in linarite \cite{RuleWillenberg17} have revealed spin-wave excitations below 1.5~meV, dispersing both parallel and perpendicular to the chain direction as shown here in Fig.~\ref{Fig:Linarite}.
 The low-energy spin-wave branches emanate from the incommensurate $(0~0.186~0.5)$ wave vector that corresponds to the elliptical helical order of phase~I established from earlier neutron diffraction data \cite{WillenbergSchaepers12}.
 The presence of dispersion in the direction orthogonal to the chains emphasizes the importance of interchain coupling $J_{\rm ic}$.
 However, its exact experimental value turned out to be somewhat model dependent.
 The comparison of INS data with calculations in the framework of linear spin-wave theory (LSWT) presented in Fig.~\ref{Fig:Linarite} results in $J_{\rm ic}\approx0.34$~meV, which constitutes only 3.5\% of $|J_1|$.
 On the other hand, a similar comparison with the dynamical density-matrix renormalization group (DDMRG) calculations performed with a $32\times2$ cluster yields a higher value of $J_{\rm ic}\approx0.6$~meV and somewhat lower value of $|J_1|\approx6.7$~meV, thereby increasing the $J_{\rm ic}/|J_1|$ ratio to 9\%.
 The values reported earlier from bulk magnetic susceptibility measurements and LSDA+$U$ calculations \cite{WolterLipps12} fall within the same range of uncertainty.
 The authors of Ref.~\cite{RuleWillenberg17} emphasize that the agreement between LSWT and DDMRG approaches should generally improve near the critical point at $\alpha=1/4$ and below due to the suppression of spin fluctuations that are ignored by LSWT.
 As linarite falls close to this limit, LSWT can be used for a semi-quantitative analysis of the INS data.